 Students Pursue Challenges Suited to their Unique Abilities

 At Laurel Springs, we understand the unique needs and abilities of gifted children.
 As a distance learning program, we are able to create an individualized learning plan that is built upon each student’s strengths and needs.
 Additionally, Academy students are placed in the most appropriate courses for their learning level, regardless of their chronological age.
+To learn more about the Gifted & Talented Academy, please complete our inquiry form, email our coordinator or call us at 877-925-1451.

 Laurel Springs offers experiences for gifted and talented students that develop the intellect, encourage achievement, and nurture academic and personal goals.
-Our students participate in a more elaborate, in-depth study of major topics, and engage in problem solving that integrates knowledge across systems of thought.
+Our students participate in a more elaborate, in-depth study of major topics, and engage in problem-solving that integrates knowledge across systems of thought.
 In addition, our teachers encourage students to demonstrate leadership qualities, high-level practical skills, and a capacity for creative thinking.

 As a distance learning program, we are able to create an individualized learning plan that is built upon each student’s strengths and needs.
 This process allows the teachers to collaborate with each student to develop a path focusing on his or her areas of interest and future goals.